 Placing artificial cemetery flowers on a loved one's grave is as honorable as using live plants.
 While natural flowers may tend to look prettier and smell better, synthetic ones are not only less expensive, but they last longer, especially in climates where the weather takes its toll on greenery.

-Not every kind of synthetic flower or plant will hold up well in an outdoor setting.
+Not every kind of synthetic flower or plant will hold up well as a grave flower.
 If you are unsure, check with your local florist or craft store.
 However, there are several types of artificial flowers that work well on a headstone:

 - Silk: These polyester flowers hold their shape well and come in a variety of styles, colors, and qualities.
 You can purchase singular inexpensive stems all the way up to high quality blooms that have realistic veining and shading.
 Silk flowers also come in a dried variety with curled edges that make them look like authentic dried flowers.

-- Latex: Silk or parchment flowers dipped in latex makes them stronger and more durable but with a rubbery texture.
+- Latex: Silk or parchment flowers dipped in latex are stronger and more durable but have a rubbery texture.
 For use at a cemetery, silk latex flowers will hold up better than parchment or paper flowers covered with this material.

 - Plastic: The most durable of synthetic flowers, those are made with plastic are also the least expensive.
 Higher quality plastic flowers do look nice mixed into a bouquet with other types of artificial greenery.